kellenpetersen/kellenpetersen.github.io/_pages/about.md

 About the website
 =====

-Even that now the website has been officially released, there is still room for plenty of improvments.
-I plan to release a Frencn version of the website as soon as possible.
+Even though the website has been officially released, there is still room for plenty of improvments.
+I plan to release a French version of the website as soon as possible.
 I would also like to include a new section "Other" containing various course projects and other research reports that weren't publish.
 I might also include blog post about thoughts and feeling on academic related topics.

 About me (personally)
 =====

-I was born in Montréal in 1990 and even though I'm
+I was born in Montréal in 1990 and still visit the city quite frenquently!
+I'm intrigued by game design in general but specialy video game design.